 Protein is vital in chicken nutritional needs.
 Protein intake in poultry plays a part in the chicken’s growth, immunity, egg production, etc. Raspberries contain a surprising amount of protein.
 These fruits contribute to muscle and tissue repair in your flock as they provide protein.

 Carbohydrates are essential in the everyday life of chickens.
 Carbs are the source of energy as they go on with their daily lives.
 Chickens eat a lot of carbohydrates each day.
 In fact, carbohydrates make up the most significant part or percentage of a chicken’s diet because of the composition of their diets, such as grains like corns, wheat, barley, rye, and more.

 Vitamin C is famous for its great help on the immune system.
 This is true for chickens too.
 This vitamin is beneficial, especially in sorting out stress and avoiding respiratory health issues.
 However, too much of this can cause them diarrhea, so it’s best to supply just the right amount.

 Calcium is perfect for chicken, especially for bone development and health.
 This also helps in their eggs as it assists in producing hard and stronger shells for their eggs.

 Raspberries Preparation for Chickens

-A chicken’s diet should be composed of feed filled with the needed nutrient content and components that are meant for them.
+A chicken’s diet should be composed of feed filled with the needed nutrient content and components that are meant for it.
 On the other hand, it’s also good to provide your chickens with variety and some new flavors.
-Meaning, it would be good to explore new healthy and good food and flavor to give to your flock.
+Meaning, that it would be good to explore new healthy and good food and flavor to give to your flock.